russelsantos19/100-days-of-code/r1-log.md

 ### R1D2
 Today I solve my problem and clean my code on my custom form validation.
 I also add some CSS to it.
 I learn a lot.

+### R1D3
+I made great progress today because my mentor taught me and correct my faults and wrong attitudes in coding.
+Today I'd be able to rapidly finish the sign-up page as it should be.
+It's almost finished I just have to clear some code and design.